ncase/blog/src/posts/on-depression.md

 _Finally_, there's three main types of Omega-3: EPA (Eicosapentaenoic Acid), DHA (Docosahexaenoic Acid), and ALA (Alpha-Linolenic Acid).
 ALA is mostly found in plants like chia seeds & walnuts, while EPA & DHA mostly come from seafood, though there _are_ algae-based vegan sources.

-_(Figure 1.1 from [Roke 2016](https://atrium.lib.uoguelph.ca/bitstream/10214/9940/1/Roke_Kaitlin_201609_PhD.pdf).⤵ Thank you Kaitlin Samantha Roke for drawing this coz I'm too lazy to draw this myself.
+_(Figure 1.1 from [Roke 2016](https://atrium.lib.uoguelph.ca/bitstream/10214/9940/1/Roke_Kaitlin_201609_PhD.pdf).⤵ Thank you Kaitlin Samantha Roke for drawing this coz I'm too lazy to draw it myself.
 Note how the first double-bond "kink" for all these molecules is at the 3rd carbon from the Omega end — hence why they're all called Omega-3's.)_

 ![Diagram of ELA, DHA, & ALA; details in main text.](../content/stuff/2026-01/depression/fat5.png "Diagram of ELA, DHA, & ALA; details in main text.")